PreetiPatil91/MaterialUIControls/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

+Available Scripts
+Once you clone this repo first run:

+npm Install
+Once installation is completed we need to start running our application for that we need to run

+ng serve
+It runs the app in development mode.
+Open [http://localhost:4200/]to view it in the browser.

+In this Application, we have components!

+Form -inludes input field
+File uploader
+Chart
+Grid

+1. Input Fields
+   To use the Input Fields first we need to Import the Components

+type - we need to pass the TYPE for the field in that we can specify whether it is text, email, or password filed Name - the name is for the label of the particular input field 2.
+File uploader To use the File uploader first we need to Import the Components

+we need to pass the function of the file upload to get the file data and details 3.
+Chart To use the Chart first we need to Import the Components and we need to pass the data to it

+type - we need to pass Chart type (whether it may be Bar chart, Line chart, Pie chart) Data - The Dataset will be the value for the chart.

+Grid
+To use the grid first we need to Import the Components and we need to pass the data to it

+mat-grid-list- will include the values to be displayed
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.